-Los Feliz Village is the part of Los Feliz Real Estate neighborhood that has more affordable housing, with blocks of apartments and single-family homes that are less expensive than those found closer to Los Feliz Boulevard or the Los Feliz Real Estate in the hills.
+Los Feliz Village is the part of the Los Feliz neighborhood that has more affordable housing, with blocks of apartments and single-family homes that are less expensive than those found closer to Los Feliz Boulevard or the Los Feliz Real Estate in the hills.

 Los Feliz north of Los Feliz Boulevard, below Griffith Park, is commonly referred to as the Los Feliz Hills.
 The Los Feliz Hills contains multimillion-dollar real estate and many musicians, movie stars, and entertainment industry types live here as this is one of the wealthiest areas of Los Angeles.

-The Franklin Hills are situated in the hilly east side of the flats with stunning views and very eclectic residents – from creative types such as writers who enjoy the peace and quiet, to young hipster families who enjoy being close, but not too close to the buzz.
-A notable feature which tells you you’re in the Franklin Hills?
-Cross through the iconic gothic style Shakespeare Bridge on Franklin Street which was built in 1926 and a is a hidden gem to admire.
+Franklin Hills is situated in the hilly east side of the flats with stunning views and very eclectic residents – from creative types such as writers who enjoy the peace and quiet, to young hipster families who enjoy being close, but not too close to the buzz.
+A notable feature that tells you you’re in the Franklin Hills?
+Cross through the iconic gothic style Shakespeare Bridge on Franklin Street which was built in 1926 and is a hidden gem to admire.

 1929 Hillhurst Ave Los Angeles, CA 90027